 In early 2019, two new monitoring wells were drilled in Lower Gibsons, which will enable the Town to monitor the affect of the increased draw on the aquifer, as well as for saltwater intrusion due to climate change and sea level rise.
 Conservative estimates, based on regular reports from the Town’s existing monitoring wells, show that the aquifer is healthy and able to supply the required water volume for the build out of the Town.

 A new supply well was also drilled, but did not produce the amount of water required to expand the aquifer service into Zone 3.
-As a result, an additional supply well has been drilled at the west end of Oceanmount Blvd to allow reliable service to Zone 3.
+As a result, a new supply well (Well 6) has been drilled at the west end of Oceanmount Blvd to allow reliable service to Zone 3.

 In addition to the new wells, it was determined that a replacement watermain would be required to be constructed on Reed Road between Payne Road and North Road to facilitate the aquifer supply to Zone 3.
 The Town watermain along Reed Road conveys water to portions of both Zone 3 and SCRD customers.
 In order to facilitate the aquifer supply of Zone 3, this main will need to be twinned, providing the SCRD with one main and the Town with another.
 The replacement of this infrastructure is being proposed to be funded via debt.